huonw/fractran_macros/README.md

-A Rust macro for compiling [FRACTRAN](https://en.wikipedia.org/wiki/FRACTRAN) programs embedded in a Rust program into efficient, allocation-less code at compile time.
+A Rust macro for compiling [FRACTRAN](https://en.wikipedia.org/wiki/FRACTRAN) programs embedded in a Rust program into efficient, allocation-less, libcore-only<sup>1</sup> code at compile time.

 FRACTRAN is a very simple language; a program is an integer `n` along with a list of positive fractions, executed by finding the first